openebs-archive/openebs-docs/docs/mayaonline.md

 ---
 id: mayaonline
-title: Connecting OpenEBS to MayaOnline
+title: Connecting OpenEBS to Director Online
-sidebar_label: MayaOnline
+sidebar_label: Director Online
 ---

 ------

-<br><br><div align="center"><font size="5">MayaOnline offers free visibility to OpenEBS.
+<br><br><div align="center"><font size="5">Director Online offers free visibility to OpenEBS.

 Users get access to Prometheus metrics, logs and topology view of OpenEBS volumes </font></div> <br>

-<a href="https://mayaonline.io" target="_blank">MayaOnline</a> offers visibility into OpenEBS persistent volumes present in Kubernetes.
+<a href="https://director.mayadata.io" target="_blank">Director Online</a> offers visibility into Stateful application and associated OpenEBS persistent volumes present on the Kubernetes cluster.
 The basic services on this SaaS platform are free for OpenEBS community.
-A Kubernetes cluster can be connected to MayaOnline before or after OpenEBS installation.
-By connecting a Kubernetes cluster to MayaOnline, OpenEBS users get the following benefits.
+A Kubernetes cluster can be connected to Director Online before or after OpenEBS installation.
+By connecting a Kubernetes cluster to Director Online, OpenEBS users get the following benefits.

 - Topology view of all Kubernetes resources related to Persistent Volumes.
 This granular visualization help users to understand the relationships between storage and pod resources, get the real-time status of such resources and easy to do troubleshooting during the debugging process.
 - User can take snapshots/clones of OpenEBS persistent volumes on the fly with ease.